ShahnewazAhmed/RojanaWebpage/index.md

 ## Overview of My Research

 ### Combating Wheat Blast for Global Food Security
 Wheat is one of the most important crops for ensuring global food security, providing sustenance to billions of people worldwide.
 However, this critical food source is under threat from a devastating fungal disease called wheat blast.
-Caused by Magnaporthe oryzae Triticum (MoT), this disease can wipe out entire wheat fields within days under favorable conditions, particularly in warm and humid climates.
+Caused by _Magnaporthe oryzae Triticum_ (MoT), this disease can wipe out entire wheat fields within days under favorable conditions, particularly in warm and humid climates.
 First identified in Brazil in the 1980s, wheat blast has since spread to South America, Africa, and South Asia, including Bangladesh.
 Its ability to spread rapidly and resist chemical fungicides makes it a major challenge for farmers and researchers alike.

 ### The Challenge
 Controlling wheat blast with chemical fungicides has proven unreliable.
 The fungus evolves quickly, developing resistance to these chemicals, leaving farmers with limited options.
 Traditional breeding methods for disease-resistant varieties are often slow and not always effective, as environmental conditions can weaken the resistance of certain genes.
 Scientists have discovered 10 wheat blast resistance genes so far, but many lose their effectiveness under high temperatures, a problem that is becoming more pressing due to climate change.

 ### The Goal
-This research aimed to tackle wheat blast by developing a wheat variety that combines two promising resistance genes: Rmg8 and 2NS translocation.
+This research aimed to tackle wheat blast by developing a wheat variety that combines two promising resistance genes: _Rmg8_ and _2NS_ translocation.
 By stacking these genes into a single wheat variety, the goal was to create a durable and long-lasting solution to wheat blast that would remain effective even under challenging environmental conditions.

 ### The Approach
 To achieve this goal, the research focused on advanced breeding techniques such as marker-assisted selection and bioassays.
 In marker-assisted selection, scientists use specific genetic markers to identify plants carrying the desired resistance genes.
 This method allows for precise and efficient breeding, ensuring that the resulting plants inherit the desired traits.

-The process involved crossing a winter wheat genotype, S-615 (which carries the Rmg8 gene), with a Bangladeshi spring wheat variety, BARI Gom 33 (which carries the 2NS translocation gene).
+The process involved crossing a winter wheat genotype, S-615 (which carries the _Rmg8_ gene), with a Bangladeshi spring wheat variety, BARI Gom 33 (which carries the 2NS translocation gene).
 The team then carefully selected and tested the offspring over multiple generations to ensure the combined presence of both resistance genes.
 Field trials were conducted to evaluate the plants' resistance to wheat blast and their overall yield performance.

 ![image](assets/img/test_2.png)
-**(Top)**, The identification and detailed characterization of the major resistance gene Rmg8 and its evolutionary relationship with the powdery mildew resistance gene Pm4f, both of which recognize the common effector gene AVR-Rmg8.
+**(Top)**, The identification and detailed characterization of the major resistance gene _Rmg8_ and its evolutionary relationship with the powdery mildew resistance gene _Pm4f_, both of which recognize the common effector gene _AVR-Rmg8_.

-**(Bottom)**, The possible introgression of Rmg8 with other R genes for combating wheat blast disease through marker-assisted molecular breeding.
+**(Bottom)**, The possible introgression of _Rmg8_ with other R genes for combating wheat blast disease through marker-assisted molecular breeding.

 ### Key Findings
-The research led to the development of 16 advanced wheat lines that successfully combined the Rmg8 and 2NS resistance genes.
+The research led to the development of 16 advanced wheat lines that successfully combined the _Rmg8_ and 2NS resistance genes.
 These plants showed significant resistance to wheat blast under real-world field conditions, a critical step toward creating a durable and high-yielding variety for farmers.

 Additionally, the study demonstrated that combining resistance genes can be more effective than relying on a single gene, especially in environments where temperature and humidity fluctuate.
 This finding highlights the importance of gene stacking as a long-term solution to combat diseases like wheat blast.